baeolophus/TAGS_shiny_version/README.md

 The editing plot (the second plot in this section) can be moved in two ways: by editing window or by problem (as illustrated in the first plot).
 Use the Previous and Next buttons to move to the next or previous editing window or problem twilight.
 You can click individual points to toggle them from included (default) to excluded.
 Below the editing plot are three buttons.
 - Toggle currently selected points: clicking this button toggles the state (excluded/included) for the currently selected point or points.
-- Reset ALL EXCLUDED POINTS: FIXME
+- Reset ALL EXCLUDED POINTS: this returns all excluded points to "excluded" = FALSE.
-- Show/refresh edited values: FIXME
+- Show/refresh edited values: this shows a table of the edited rows, returning the new (edited) light values.

  ## Step 6.
 Generate coordinates
 - 6A.
 Generate edited twilights for coordinate calculation: this step creates lat/long coordinates in decimal degrees using the function GeoLight::coord and shows them in a table on the TAGS page.